tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ## Pro tips/recommendations

 - During calibration, all radar reflectors and the radar itself must lie on the same plane.
 This requirement does not apply to the lidar.
-- Position the reflectors at various distances, and ensure the center of each radar reflector always faces the radar sensor.
-- It is recommended to set up the calibration area as shown in the image below.
+- Position the reflectors at various locations within the lidar's and radar's field of view (FOV).
+Additionally, ensure that the center of each radar reflector always faces the radar sensor, as illustrated in the image below.

 <p align="center">
     <img src="../docs/images/marker_radar_lidar_calibrator/marker_radar_lidar_vis.svg" alt="radar_reflector" width="500">